anole-lang/anole/README.md

 cargo clippy --all-targets -- -D warnings
 ```

-The implementation is split into a lexer, Rust enum-based AST, Pratt parser and
+The implementation is split into a lexer, Rust enum-based AST, Pratt parser,
-a trampolined continuation-passing runtime.
-The trampoline makes loops, deep
-functional composition and resumable continuations independent of the native
+bytecode generator and an explicit VM. `call_with_current_continuation` captures
+a copy of the VM context, including its operand stack, scope, program counter,
-call-stack depth.
+and parent-context chain; execution does not depend on native call-stack depth.

-See [ChangeLog.md](ChangeLog.md) for the historical language changes.